Mozilla Thunderbird: Other features

 While primarily used as an email client, Thunderbird is also a news aggregator, which is named News Feeds and Blogs in the application.
 It supports RSS and more recently added Atom as well.

-The software has a chat client for instant messaging, supporting the IRC, XMPP, and (since version 102) Matrix protocols, and the Odnoklassniki network.
-In the past, it also had support for Twitter, Google Talk and Facebook Chat.
+The software has a chat client for instant messaging, supporting the IRC, XMPP, and (since version 102) Matrix protocols.
+In the past, it also had support for Twitter, Google Talk, Facebook Chat, and Odnoklassniki.

 Thunderbird is also a newsreader for Usenet, using the NNTP protocol and supports NNTPS.
 Intended for reading use, it does not support NZB for binary downloading, nor does it have a search function for the newsgroups.

 As of version 91, Thunderbird introduced a built-in PDF document reader, allowing users to open and view PDF attachments or files directly within the application without needing an external PDF viewer.